 Abstract realism is art that is both abstract and realistic.
 We are able to ‘decipher’ certain shapes or patterns in the abstract design that indicate or remind us of certain realistic elements.

-For example, I particularly like drawing the hooked-tooth leaves of the aloes and the swirling patterns of the bark, because these designs easily lend themselves to simplified motif of decorative shapes and lines.
+For example, I particularly like drawing the hooked-tooth leaves of the aloes and the swirling patterns of the bark, because these designs easily lend themselves to the simplified motifs of decorative shapes and lines.

 The aloe thorns become a row of cursive C’s, and the pattern in the bark, a scribble of S’s.

-By not worrying about details, the artist can emphasis the overall design or compositional aspects of the still life.
+By not worrying about details, the artist can emphasise the overall design or compositional aspects of the still life.
 As well as the gestural elements — motion, rhythm and movement.

-The textures, line quality, and expressiveness of the mark-making, its weight, spacial qualities, balance, and tone, form the aesthetic nucleus of the artwork .
+The textures, line quality, and expressiveness of the mark-making, its weight, spatial qualities, balance, and tone, form the aesthetic nucleus of the artwork.

 Types of patterns can be spirals, fractals, symmetries, meanders, waves, bubbles, spots and stripes, cracks, and tessellations.